spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/agent-upgrade-airgap.md

 tags: ["edge", "architecture"]
 ---

-In connected clusters, the Palette agent gets upgraded automatically with the Palette version, unless you explicitly [pause upgrades](../../cluster-management/platform-settings/pause-platform-upgrades.md).
+In connected clusters, the Palette agent gets upgraded automatically with Palette upgrades, unless you explicitly [pause upgrades](../../cluster-management/platform-settings/pause-platform-upgrades.md).
 In airgap clusters, this does not happen automatically.
 When you want to upgrade the agent version, you can include the new agent version in a new cluster profile, and upgrade the cluster using the new profile.